-You will be expected to form a two-pincer attack and encircle General Paulus's sixth Army in Stalingrad.
-Our intelligence is still working to set your objectives, for now you must move quickly.
+You will be expected to form a two-pincer attack and encircle General von Paulus's Sixth Army.
+Our intelligence is still working to set your precise objectives, so for now you must move quickly.
 As each of your objectives is completed, only then will you be given the next.
-And comrade commander, you must be quick!
+And Comrade Commandant, you must be quick!
 Good luck.